Discover more about Shell’s oil and gas operated assets in the North Sea including capacity and facilities information.

 Upstream oil and gas infrastructure

-In the UK sector of the North Sea, Shell produces around 13% of UK oil and gas.
-Shell produces oil and gas from more than 65 interests in the North Sea, operating more than 33 offshore installations and one FPSO (Floating Production Storage and Offtake vessel).
+In the UK sector of the North Sea, Shell produces approximately 10% of UK oil and gas.
+Shell produces oil and gas from more than 50 interests in North Sea Fields, 30 North Sea platforms and 2 FPSO’s – one operated and one operated on our behalf.
 We operate three onshore gas plants and a marine terminal that distributes natural gas liquids around the world.

 In this section